rmrector/script.artwork.beef/README.md

 episodes or seasons. `$INFO[ListItem.Art(fanart)]` pulls the episode or season backdrop if it exists, otherwise Kodi falls back to the series backdrop.

-Extrafanart has been integrated [into the library] and no longer has to be in the filesystem, but does require skins to access them differently.
-Extrathumbs are similarly integrated, implemented in the library as `thumb1`, `thumb2`, and so on.
+Extrafanart has been integrated [into the library] and no longer has to be in the file system, but does require skins to access them differently.
+Extrathumbs can be similarly integrated, implemented in the library as `thumb1`, `thumb2`, and so on.
 [Artwork Helper] is a small add-on that skins can depend on to easily gather fanart/thumbs for a `multiimage` control.
 Skins should not list Artwork Beef as a dependency.